 However keep in mind that I suggest you to avoid using Flatpaks since they usually have issues finding folder paths.
 Crispy Doom and GZDoom have distributed Flatpaks but they also are in most distro's repositories as standard packages.
 GZDoom also have a .deb installer so I suggest installing this source ports in one of the ways listed instead of using the Flatpaks.

-But if you really love Flatpaks, you can try to run them by replacing the program name with flatpak run [FLATPACK NAME] , you can search for the specific name of the package in Flathub.
+, you can search for the specific name of the package in Flathub.
 Maybe Flatseal can fix Flatpaks' path folder issues, but I didn't tested this myself so I can't say for sure.

-And like everything in Linux, we will need to boot up the terminal where your script is located and type ./[YOUR SCRIPT].sh, remember to make the file executable first to actually run it!
+And like everything in Linux, we will need to boot up the terminal where your script is located and type ./[YOUR SCRIPT].sh

 There are other prettier solutions out there such as ZDL, however what I showed here is the easiest method and just require standart system tools.